bap14/cl-devenv-docker/docs/globalServicesSetup.md

    ```
    docker compose down step-ca
    ```
-1. Import the root CA certificate into the Mac keychain and any browsers that don't read their CA certificates from the Mac keychain
+1. Import the root CA certificate into the Mac keychain, or Windows trust, and any browsers that don't read their CA certificates from the Mac keychain, or Windows trust.

 ### Start the Core Services